uschpc/workshop-mtc/README.md

 Workshop materials for *Tools for Many Task Computing*.

-Learn how to use tools like Slurm job arrays and HyperShell for many-task computing workloads, which involve running many related tasks in parallel across many compute resources.
-Scenarios include data processing and model parameter sweeps.
+Learn how to use tools like Slurm job arrays and HyperShell for many-task computing workloads, which involve parallel processing of a large number of similar tasks.
+Use cases include file processing workflows and model parameter sweeps.

 Slides: https://uschpc.github.io/workshop-mtc